-A dmission to the program is based on a selective process.
+dmission to the program is based on a selec-Admission to the program to consideration, tive process.
 To be eligible for consideration, the applicant must meet the following criteria:

 - a 2.5 G.P.A. or above;

-- an interview;
+- · an interview;

 - a letter of application; and

 - recommendations

-Literally caught on the run, administrative secretary Debra Richman of the Department of Nutrition and Dietetics is in perpeptual motion just trying to keep up with the demands of the department's extraordinary faculty.
+Administrative secretary, Debra Richman, of the Department of Nutrition and Dietetics is in perpeptual motion just trying to keep up with the demands of the department's extraordinary faculty.